SoultatosStefanos/dbc/docs/flags.md

 throw a dbc::contract_violation exception.
 All of the contract violation context info (file, line, function, expression, etc) can be obtained through the dbc::contract_violation::what() method.

+### DBC_CUSTOM {#DBC_CUSTOM}

+When defined, any contract violations that are verified by the DBC macros will be forwarded to an invokation of a global, set, contract violation handler function.